 Cinque Terre, translating to “Five Lands” in English, is a spectacular example of the beauty of the Italian coastline.
 Widely regarded as a smaller and slightly less expensive version of the Amalfi Coast, Cinque Terre still receives its fair share of tourism from Italy and the rest of the world.
+As the name suggests, there are 5 towns of Cinque Terre (or villages) that make up this spectacular UNESCO World Heritage Site.
+Wondering what are the best things to do in Cinque Terre towns?
+Read on.

-As the name suggests, there are 5 towns that make up this spectacular UNESCO World Heritage Site.
-The five villages, in order, are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+The five Cinque Terre towns, in order, are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 A trip to Cinque Terre is perfect for travelers who love beaches, hiking, Italian food and gorgeous ocean views.

 Although Cinque Terre is a must-see in Northern Italy, visiting these hilltop towns can be a bit of a challenge.
 Train travel is currently the only way to pass between the 5 Cinque Terre towns and trains only run until a certain time each day.
 Poorly planned trips to this region often leave travelers stranded overnight and oftentimes lead to an expensive and unforeseen Airbnb rental.
 To learn how to visit without a hitch, keep reading for what to do and how to get to Cinque Terre.